isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^
-This is where the filters you have selected are shown on the right panel for clear verifcation of what has been selected for analysis.
+This is where the filters you have selected are shown on the right panel for clear verification of what has been selected for analysis.
 Clicking "Clear All" will remove all selected filters.

 Editing a Variable Favorites List